-If you were to listen in our mentorship sessions and do an audit of our email queries, you'll find that there are a few questions that come up quite frequently.
-The step up from Band 6 to 7 is a recurrent theme, especially for our MSK crowd.
-We've caught up with our Highly Specialist MSK Physiotherapist and QP Mentor Jonny Sumner so he can summarise some his answers taken from our brand new B7 MSK Preparation Pack.
+If you were to listen in our mentorship sessions and do an audit of our email queries, you'll see that there are a few questions that come up more frequently than others.
+The step up from Band 6 to 7 is one of them, especially amongst our MSK physios.

 When will I know I’m ready?